datawithgift/Excel-Sales-Analysis/README.md

 ## Project Objective
 To analyze sales performance, identify top-performing products and regions, and uncover opportunities to improve revenue and profitability.

+## Dataset Used
+Paste link of dataset here